 3) Why are the Core efforts so critical?

-As I have emphasized in the previous two blog posts, modern biology is very data rich, such that typical experiments are frequently comprised of multiple samples measured by tens of millions of data points.
+As I have emphasized in the previous two blog posts (read part one or part two of the series), modern biology is very data rich, such that typical experiments are frequently comprised of multiple samples measured by tens of millions of data points.
 The analysis of these data sets requires the use of multiple programs, multiple external reference data sets, and high capacity computing systems.

 Complicating these issues is the simple and unavoidable fact that not only is modern biology very data rich, but it is also very rapidly changing.
 For example: